 The Scuola Internazionale di Alti Studi “Scienze della cultura” of the Fondazione Collegio San Carlo in Modena (Italy) invites applications for five places on a course leading to a Ph.D. in Cultural Sciences (with scholarship).
 Selection is made on qualifications and examinations.

 This degree has full legal equivalent status of ‘Dottore di ricerca’ (Research Doctorate) awarded by Italian universities (D.M. del 4.5.1999 / Gazzetta Ufficiale s.g. n.
 114 del 18.5.1999).
 The School is willing to enrol successful candidates on joint doctorates with foreign Universities.

 The School’s Scientific Committee comprises Professors: Michele Ciliberto (Istituto nazionale di Studi sul Rinascimento di Firenze), Birgit Emich (Goethe-Universität Frankfurt am Main), Sergio Ferrari (Università di Modena e Reggio Emilia), Elio Franzini (Università di Milano), Philippe Hoffmann (École Pratique des Hautes Études, Paris), Bruno Karsenti (École des Hautes Études en Sciences Sociales, Paris), Alfonso M. Iacono (Università di Pisa), Antonello La Vergata (Università di Modena e Reggio Emilia), Jörg Rüpke (Universität Erfurt), Pierangelo Sequeri (Facoltà Teologica dell’Italia Settentrionale di Milano).

-The selection is open to European citizens below the age of thirty-two who, by the application deadline, hold a degree qualification, or an equivalent qualification by the terms of the law in force, in Philosophy, Social and Human Sciences or Religious Studies.
+The selection is open to European citizens below the age of 32 who, by the application deadline, hold a degree qualification, or an equivalent qualification by the terms of the law in force, in Philosophy, Social and Human Sciences or Religious Studies.

 Applications for the selection must be addressed to Fondazione Collegio San Carlo, Casella Postale Aperta CPA (1239001), Ufficio Postale Modena Centro 41121 Modena, for the attention of the Scientific Director of the Scuola Internazionale di Alti Studi “Scienze della cultura” by registered letter with advice of receipt.
 The postmark deadline is 7 October 2021.